dart-lang/lints/README.md

     is at the [linter repo].)
 Feedback is welcome from any Dart user.

-2. Periodically, a group of Dart and Flutter team members meet to review the suggests and decide what to adopt.
+2. Periodically, a group of Dart and Flutter team members meet to review the suggestions and decide what to adopt.

 3. The lists are updated and a new version of the package is published.